ibm-cloud-docs/pattern-migrate-os-virtualization/service-management-design.md

 **IBM Cloud Log**
 {: #logging}

-You can use IBM Cloud Log to add log management capabilities to Red Hat OpenShift VPC clusters and provide for the following:
+You can use {{site.data.keyword.logs_full_notm}} to add log management capabilities to Red Hat OpenShift VPC clusters and provide for the following:

 -   Customizable user interface for live streaming of log tailing, real-time troubleshooting issue alerts, and log archiving.
 -   Aggregated logs across clusters.